Skip to content

 Director

-Professor Abdalla is one of Australia’s most prominent and respected Muslim leaders, who held multiple distinguished community and academic posts, and received multiple civic awards, including the Ambassador of Peace Award, the Community Leadership Award, the Islamic Council of Queensland Community Service Award, and the Crescents of Brisbane Special Achievement Award.
+As one of Australia’s most prominent Muslim leaders, Professor Abdalla has held distinguished academic and community roles, earning numerous accolades, including the Ambassador of Peace Award, Community Leadership Award, and Crescents of Brisbane Special Achievement Award.

 His authored and co-authored books include Islamic schooling in the West: Pathways to RenewalLeadership in Islam: Processes and Solutions in Australian OrganizationsIslamic Science: The myth of the decline theory; and Islam in the Australian News Media.